Marcel-Baltzer/Blog/docs/_posts/2021-05-04-datetime-provider.md

 }
 ```

 Now you can use your favorite mocking framework and take control over the `IDateTimeProvider`.
-I'm using [xUnit.net](https://xunit.net/), [FakeItEasy](https://fakeiteasy.github.io/) and [FluentAssertion](https://fluentassertions.com/) for beautiful, natural and readable tests.
+I'm using [xUnit.net](https://xunit.net/), [FakeItEasy](https://fakeiteasy.github.io/) and [FluentAssertion](https://fluentassertions.com/) in my example.

 ```csharp
 [Fact]